Deadlift: Assistive equipment in competition

-Straps can help in a deadlift if the grip is the limiting factor.
+In strongman, competitions may allow deadlift suits or briefs.
+Unlike powerlifting, where straps are not permitted in any category, most strongman competitions allow straps, which can help athletes for whom grip is a limiting factor.
 Standard figure 6 straps are allowed in most strongman competitions while figure 8 straps are also allowed in some competitions.
-The latter allows the lifter to hold the bar in their fingertips and can reduce the distance travelled by over 1 in.
+The latter allows the lifter to hold the bar in their fingertips and can reduce the distance traveled by over 1 in.